The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||252 miles (407 km)|

-Coaches from Manchester to Aberdeen cover the 252 miles (407 km) long journey taking on average 7 h 15 min with our travel partners like National Express or Megabus.
-There are direct coach services available.
-You can get the cheapest coach tickets for this journey for as low as £29, but the average price of coach tickets is £31.
+Coaches from Manchester to Aberdeen cover the 252 miles (407 km) long trip taking on average 8 h 18 min with our travel partners like Megabus, National Express or FlixBus.
+Normally, there are 2 coaches operating per day, including direct services available.
+You can get the cheapest coach tickets for this trip for as low as £159, but the average price of coach tickets is £161.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Aberdeen, Guild Street.

-You can travel by coach between Manchester and Aberdeen with National Express for as low as £29.
-When you search for timetables and tickets, Omio will show you the best journey.
+You can travel by coach from Manchester to Aberdeen with National Express and FlixBus for as low as £159.
+When you search for timetables and tickets, Omio will show you the best trip.

-National Express is the UK’s leading long-distance coach provider operating over 550 coaches per day and serving over 900 destinations across the UK.
-National Express also operates coach services to all major UK airports, such as Heathrow, Gatwick, Stansted, Luton and Bristol, 24 hours a day.
-All National Express coaches have air conditioning and provide free WiFi access along with onboard entertainment.
-Most coaches come with seat belts and power outlets at every seat, so you can charge your phone or laptop during a long journey.
-For your coach from Manchester to Aberdeen, you can select from three ticket fares: Restricted Fare, Standard Fare, and Fully Flexible Fare.
+National Express is the leading coach operator for routes throughout the United Kingdom, operating over 550 coaches a day and serving over 900 destinations across the country.
+National Express even offers routes to and from major UK airports like Heathrow, Gatwick, Stansted, Luton and Bristol 24 hours a day at affordable prices for the budget traveller in mind.
+All National Express coaches are air-conditioned and provide free WiFi and onboard entertainment.
+Most coaches are equipped with seat belts and power outlets in each seat, so you can charge your phone or laptop during a long journey.
+You can select between three ticket types for the Manchester - Aberdeen coach: Restricted Fare, Standard Fare, and Fully Flexible Fare.
+Refundable tickets provide more flexibility than other ticket options, meaning you can cancel or change your ticket easily, should you need to.

 Aberdeen, Scotland's third most populous city, is in the north-east of Scotland, some 350 miles away from Manchester.
 Although National Express does not offer direct services between the two cities, they do have two indirect options per day that require only one change en route, at Glasgow Buchanan.
 The fastest route takes just under nine hours, including a swift 15-minute transfer in Glasgow.